scottbez1/splitflap/README.md

 **Here's what to expect in v2:**

 - **52 flaps per module** for more character/symbol options
-- **New printed flap design** with 52 flaps per set (see image above), including several color-block flaps
+- **New printed flap design ("Epilogue")** with 52 flaps per set (see animation above), including several color-block flaps
 - **Updated enclosure** and mechanical parts (laser-cut) to accomodate 52 flaps
   - Motor wires now exit downward for less awkward wiring!
 - **New sensor PCB** that's easier to assemble and includes an LED for checking the magnet status
-- **Software-configurable calibration** rather than mechanical sensor adjustment (expected shortly after launch)
+- **Software-configurable calibration** rather than mechanical sensor adjustment

 **But many things are staying the same for easy upgrades/compatibility:**
 - No change to flap dimensions!
 - No changes to Chainlink Driver, Chainlink Buddy boards, or system architecture!
+- 40-flap modules are still an officially supported option!
 - Open source, as always!
 - v0 parts (sensor kits) will continue to be stocked at Bezek Labs through 2024; don't worry if you haven't finished your build yet, the old sensor kits aren't going away!

 I'd love to hear your thoughts and questions about this project, and happy to incorporate any feedback you might have into these designs!
 Please feel free (and encouraged) to [open GitHub issues](https://github.com/scottbez1/splitflap/issues/new), email me directly, reach out [on Twitter](https://twitter.com/scottbez1), and [get involved](https://github.com/scottbez1/splitflap/pulls) in the open source development and let's keep chatting and building together!

 # Build Your Own
-Please note, documentation for the Chainlink system a work in progress; you may see outdated references to the "Classic" electronics in some documentation in the meantime.
 If you have any questions, please don't hesitate to ask in the [community Discord server](https://discord.gg/Hxnftc8PyW)!

+Note: the ordering and assembly guides have not yet been updated for the beta v2 designs.
+Ask in Discord if you have any questions about ordering or assembling a v2 display!

 * [**Ordering guide (the "easy" route) - updated for Chainlink**](https://paper.dropbox.com/doc/Splitflap-Ordering-the-easy-route--BsXzf8VyILR3nl1vUpOi28TWAg-0i6r3aqw6kZVXQOP2MyNr)
 * [**Chainlink Driver Electronics User Guide**](https://paper.dropbox.com/doc/Chainlink-Driver-v1.1-Electronics-User-Guide--BsVuP9OHVo952_ZdJDBomCCzAg-U0DAXrSxEoOhgSoRU39hq)